Encharted Cook

 Substitutions

-SUBSTITUTE Pizza Dough for making the fresh dough and follow the instructions beginning at Step 4 where you cut the dough and tie the knots.
+Substitute Pizza Dough from the supermarket instead of making the fresh dough.
+Follow the instructions beginning at Step 4, where you cut the dough and tie the knots.

-SUBSTITUTE Shredded Parmesan Cheese for grated parmesan cheese.
+Substitute Grated Romano Cheese for grated Parmesan cheese.

 Can I store bread knots?